 In this tutorial we are going to provide you with step-by-step instructions on how to install Citadel on a CentOS 7 VPS.
 Citadel is an open source messaging and collaboration platform.
 Citadel has lot of useful features, such as managing emails, calendars, scheduling, instant messaging and other collaboration tools.
-The full feature list is available here.

 This install guide assumes that a web server is already installed and configured on your virtual server, so make sure to use a different port for the WebCit front end.
 At the time of writing this tutorial, the latest stable version of Citadel is 9.01.

 Update your operating system packages, then install the ‘Development Tools’ using the following commands:

 yum clean all yum update yum groupinstall "Development Tools"

 The ‘Development tools’ are a yum group, which is a predefined bundle of software (GCC, C/C++ compilers, make etc.) that can be installed on your virtual server at once, instead of having to install each application separately.
 The Development tools are mainly used to allow a user build and compile software from source code etc.

 In order to finish the installation successfully, Citadel requires some additional packages such as WebCit front end, Berkeley DB, libical, libSieve etc., so run the following command to install them:

 yum install gettext openssl-devel shared-mime-info which